How will I fund my degree?

 Childcare Grant: Available to full-time students that have dependable children to help with the cost of childcare during term time and holidays.
 A childcare grant doesn’t have to be paid back.

 Parents’ Learning Allowance: This is an extra element of funding and not included in your student loan, which also means that you don’t have to pay it back.
 As with most other grants, the amount you receive from the Parents’ Learning Allowance depends on your household income.
-The maximum available to each individual is £1,470 per year and it is also worth bearing in mind that you can apply for this as well as the Childcare grant.
+You can apply for this as well as the Childcare grant.

 Mature students under 25 years old